 Torque is simply that, it’s a force similar to our understanding of push and pull.
 Torque is the force of “twisting” an object, whether it be a lug nut on your tire or a bolt holding a frame together.
 In our modern world, torque is one of the forces that, in a manner of speaking, holds our universe together.

-How Does it Work?
+How Does Torque Work?

 The length of your lever arm (in this case the handle of the wrench) directly impacts the amount of torque being applied, the longer the arm, the easier it is to generate torque.
 This is especially useful when you have to deal with rusted nuts and bolts.
 Extra leverage lowers the amount of force required while still generating torque.
-Understanding this helps to prevent injury which, as anyone who’s ever had a wrench slip will tell you, is a good thing.
+Understanding this helps to prevent injury which, as anyone who’s ever had a torque wrench slip will tell you, is a good thing.

-Why Do We need to Measure Torque?
+Why Do We Need to Measure Torque?

-When you’re working with sensitive components for example, over torquing not only runs the risk of damaging the parts you’re attempting to assemble, but can also cause snaps and breakages, which can ruin the entire piece all together.
+When you’re working with sensitive components, for example, over-torquing not only runs the risk of damaging the parts you’re attempting to assemble, but can also cause snaps and breakages, which can ruin the entire piece altogether.
 When you’re assembling fragile components, you need just the right amount of torque, not too tight and not too loose.

-When it comes to measurements, force or otherwise, it’s important to work with a company that fully understands the physics behind it, especially when you’re working with components where being heavy handed does more damage than good.
+When it comes to measurements, force or otherwise, it’s important to work with a company that fully understands the physics behind it, especially when you’re working with components where being heavy-handed does more damage than good.

 Find Torque Calibration Experts at Garber Metrology

 Understanding torque and its force can help you know its importance to your equipment.
 Maintaining the torque on your equipment can ensure you can produce reliable and consistent performances when you need your equipment.